NHS-ComputerScience/Covid/README.md

 Installation is fairly easy after that.
 Simply, download the .py file, change the directory to the src file, and run it in terminal with `python Main.py` or `python3 Main.py` depending on your system.
 Then it will proceed to run which you can give arguments regarding how many posts to parse thorugh and how many stocks to print out.

+There is also a Discord version of this program on the [Stonks Server](https://discord.gg/H34ADsDAcd).

 ---
 ### Contributors